jarun/buku/README.md

       -d N                 delete entry at DB index N (from -P), move last entry to N -g                   list all tags alphabetically
-      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search all bookmarks for a (partial) tag or any keyword -S keyword(s)        search all bookmarks for a (partial) tag or all keywords -u N URL [tags]      update all fields of entry at DB index N -w                   fetch title from web, for -a, -i, -u
+      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks for all keywords -u N URL [tags]      update all fields of entry at DB index N -w                   fetch title from web, for -a, -i, -u